xxxxbrandieeee/close-reading-data-dictionary/README.md

 #### Page Leave Tracking

-Each page may include a `leave_page` list logging when the participant navigated away from and returned to the tab.
+Each page may include a `leave_page` list logging when the participant left and returned to the tab.

 **Raw JSON example:**
 ```json